MG HS review

 About the MG HS

-The mid-size SUV sector could well be the most competitive area for mainstream manufacturers.
+The mid-size SUV sector is one of the most competitive areas for mainstream manufacturers.
 It’s certainly one of the most popular with buyers, who continue to value the affordable mix of space, style and comfort these cars offer that keeps the whole family happy.

-Under chinese ownership since 2006, MG has been working hard to make it onto UK customer shortlists and prove it’s a worthy contender.
-New cars such as the all-electric MG5 estate, ZS compact SUV and now the HS, have all been well-received and follow a practical, fit-for-purpose formula that, although lacking in flair, just about passes muster against their more well-known European, Japanese and Korean rivals.
+Under Chinese ownership since 2006, MG has been working hard to make it onto UK customer shortlists and prove it’s a worthy contender.
+New cars such as the all-electric MG5 EV estate, ZS compact SUV and larger HS, have all been well-received and follow a practical, fit-for-purpose formula that, although lacking in flair, just about pass muster against their more well-known European, Japanese and Korean rivals.

-You really can’t pause for breath in this sector, as the possibilities seem endless and there seem to be more all the time - the practical Vauxhall Grandland shares much of its mechanicals with the 3008, which makes it a reasonable bet, and the talented Mazda CX-5 is one of the best mid-size SUVs to drive.
-We haven’t even mentioned the similarly-sized Volkswagen Tiguan, Ford Kuga and Honda CR-V. Priced from just over £21,000, however, the HS also seriously undercuts the majority of these rivals and that is always going to be a key selling point for the car.
+You really can’t pause for breathe in this sector, with seemingly endless possibilities.
+The practical Vauxhall Grandland shares much of its mechanicals with the 3008, which makes it a reasonable bet, and the talented Mazda CX-5 is one of the best mid-size SUVs to drive.
+Then there are the similarly sized Volkswagen Tiguan, Ford Kuga and Honda CR-V. Priced from around £23,500, however, the HS undercuts the majority of these rivals by a sustainable amount and that is always going to be a key selling point for this car.

-Power comes from a single 1.5-litre petrol engine producing 160bhp, although there is the option of either a six-speed manual or seven-speed DCT auto transmission.
+Power comes from a 1.5-litre turbocharged petrol engine producing 160bhp, although there is the option of either a six-speed manual or seven-speed DCT auto transmission.
 A plug-in hybrid version is also available, combining the same petrol unit with a 120bhp electric motor to produce a 254bhp in total and offer a 32-mile pure-electric driving range.